This article contains Biblical quotations only. Obey God and he will raise you to the heights of honour.

 It is true that this version does not carry with it any plenary indulgence from the Church.
 If you want, you can pray a version to which an indulgence is attached.
 How often you do that each year is up to you to count.

 Every Catholic church has the fourteen Stations of the Cross displayed prominently on the walls.
 Why is this?

 Jesus, at the time when you were condemned and sentenced to death, no Gospel had been compiled and no theological treatises had been written to expound on what you were doing.
 You faced your sacrifice silently, with no explanation to anyone.
 Never once did you fight back, or look for sympathy.
 You knew what you had to do, but no one else did.

 Jesus, you were insulted, beaten, and made to shoulder the cross.
 The spectators regarded you as a disgraced failure.
-No matter what people thought, you persisted on your sacred mission.
-Without telling your foes you were doing the greatest good for them.
+No matter what people thought, you persisted on your sacred mission, without telling your foes you were doing the greatest good for them.
 You bore no bitterness or hatred.
 You remained constantly meek and humble of heart.
-You cared not for prestige.
+You cared not for praise.

 Jesus, after an all-night ordeal of brutality and torment, you collapsed.
 You could have used this fall as an excuse to call off the rest of the undertaking; but you got up and pressed onward.

 Jesus, your Mother prayed: “Father, our Son’s Passion is excruciatingly agonizing.
-Please have mercy and reduce the time of his suffering by giving the same to me also.”
+Please have mercy on him and reduce the time of his suffering by giving the same suffering to me also.”